CharlesBC2023/Assignment-4/README.md

 # Assignment-4
-portal for users to register and for admins to check users information
+portal for users to register and for admins to check users information using ajax